-Take advantage of the positive feelings
+Take advantage of the positive feelings.

 When you’re feeling good and secure, it’s a great time to make a clear-headed plan for managing the inevitable challenges that will arise on your recovery journey.

-Learn strategies for coping with stress that doesn’t involve trying to emotionally escape your life – things we all failed to do when we were drinking.
+Learn strategies for coping with stress that don’t involve trying to emotionally escape your life – things we all failed to do when we were drinking.

 If you play it right, the pink cloud of sobriety can be an important tool for building the foundation on which your sober life is built.